millipedes/VoidOS_dot_files/README.md

 this script to fail or cause any problems (at least on all my machines).

 # :sunny: Explanation of Dot Files

+## Summary
+The following are some of the general aspects of the system that this install will result in:
+- Window Manager: i3
+- NetworkInterface: wpa_gui
+- Bar: i3blocks
+- Default Editor: Highly Customized Neovim (best editor)
+- Terminal Emulator: kitty

 These files set up the working environment that I use for my daily work activites.
 The following are some system commends (mod is windows key in my config):